Gold’s Future Is Bright In Spite Of Interest Rate Hike

 Nestlé is selling $16 limited edition edible gold Kit Kats

 The Kit Kat is a very popular chocolate bar.
 So popular, in fact, that the special Kit Kat boutique store in Japan (called the Chocolatory) is approaching a milestone of one million customers.

 To celebrate this, Nestlé is making Kit Kats covered with an extremely thin layer of 24-carat gold, which Time.com’s Ethan Wolff-Mann dubs “Willy Wonka-inspired”.
 The amount of gold used is small enough to allow Nestlé to sell these Kit Kats for $16 each.

 Aside from making a trip to Japan, those wanting to taste a gold-plated Kit Kat will also deal with quite a bit of competition: While the special chocolates are available to customers, only 500 are being made.
 If you do manage to get your hands on one, don’t worry about safety – gold is indigestible and non-reactionary, making it safe to eat.

 Nestlé will also produce an inedible 230-gram Kit Kat made entirely from 24-karat gold, although this version will only be available to those in the manufacturer’s membership program.

-china, cnbc, gold, goldman sachs, hsbc, interest rates, japan, peter schiff, reuters, seeking alpha, the federal reserve
+china, cnbc, Featured, gold, goldman sachs, hsbc, interest rates, japan, peter schiff, reuters, seeking alpha, the federal reserve